-Yes to all.
 Correspondence sent to appropriate company officials in all cases reviewed.
 Violations properly documented in correspondence and match totals note under Attachment 5 of PR.
-No civil penalties were assessed or collected in CY2021.
-Last in CY2019.
+One civil penalty assessed in CY2022 for \$20k.
 Use of civil penalties evaluated on a case-by-case bases.
 PM reviews, approves and signs compliance actions taken.
 Reviewed program's "Attachment 5 backup" spreadsheet used to monitor compliance activities.
-41.75 days devoted to compliance follow-up inspections.
+33.313 days devoted to compliance follow-up inspections.
 Program goal is to send out written correspondence within one month of completion of inspection.
-Actual is usually within one to two weeks.